Skillmon/ltx_ducksay/README.md

 `<ascii-art>` should be delimited either by matching braces or by the same symbol and is read verbatim.

-Multi-line messages are supported but need to be manually created using `\\`.
+Multi-line messages are now fully supported.
+The package comes with two versions, choosable with the `version` key.